Aluminium Anodising – A remarkable finish coating

-Aluminium Anodising is an electrochemical process done on aluminium to increase the thickness of thin natural oxide coating and thereby enhance its corrosion resistant properties.
+Aluminium Anodising is an electrochemical process done on aluminium to increase the thickness of thin natural oxide coating and thereby enhance its corrosion properties.
 In our previous article Properties of Aluminium, the reasons behind applying a coating are described in detail.
 The anodic layer is non-conductive and acts as an insulation against electricity, sound, and heat.
 Aluminium anodising can increase the aesthetic look, absorb wear and tear and provide requisite durability against possible scratches occurred during handling, fabrication, and erection.

 What is Aluminium Anodising ?